smart48/laravel-demo-app/SETUP.md

-# L8 Introduction
+# SMT Laravel Demo App

-To get started with this demo application smt you can clone the application using:
+To get started with this Laravel 7 demo application smt you can clone the application using:

 ```
 git clone `https://github.com/smart48/smt-demo.git`
 ```

 ## Installation